NCATSTranslator/Clinical-Data-Committee-Tracking-Voting/GetCreative()_DrugDiscoveryRepurposing_RarePulmonaryDisease/README.md

 # README

+## THIS FOLDER HAS BEEN DEPRECATED AND REPLACED WITH https://github.com/TranslatorSRI/CQS/tree/main/paths.

 ## CDC get_creative() Drug Discovery/Repurposing Working: Rare Pulmonary Disease

 This folder is intended to suppport development of a Translator Clinical Data Committee (TCDC) drug discovery/repurposing get_creative() workflow, or a minimum set of SME-informed, curated, TRAPI queries.